davidalovell/SeqSeqSeq/README.md

 # SeqSeqSeq
-A customisable script for crow that can act as a quantiser and/or create multiple sequencers.
+A customisable script for crow that can act both as a quantiser for external CV and create multiple sequencers which can be influenced by this.
 Notes are sent to Just Friends by default but this too is customisable.
-Parameters can be controlled by live coding in druid and/or by TXi.
+Parameters can be controlled by live coding in druid or by TXi.

 Based on ...